nofaldaud/Cryptoprediction/README.md

                       t   	    34        56            14
                       t+1       67        34            NaN

-Now we have the Values of Features or X to predict y(t+1)
+Now we have the Values of Features or X to predict y(t+1).
+I have followed this method.

+# Feature Engineering
+I have added a couple of statistical features to the original dataset to help increasing the accuracy of prediction.
+The sine and cosine functions of the hour values are added to denote the high and low hours during the day as business tends to do well during some particular hours and not so well during others.

+the rolling standard deviation of the closing price is also added as as feature as well as the average price during the hour and the difference of opening and closing price.

+Also the lagged closing prices are added as features.

 # Model selection
 I started from logistic regression and then iteratively increased the model complexity considering their corresponding